No trip to Paris is complete without a visit to the Louvre. Learn all our travel secrets - including the entrance to the Louvre everyone forgets.

 When you think about "secrets" at the Louvre, you probably imagine some dark and mysterious tales, straight from the Da Vinci Code.
-But the secrets I'm about to share are lot more family friendly - and admittedly less dramatic - than anything Dan Brown created!
+But the secrets I'm about to share - like the entrance to the Louvre that everyone forgets about -are lot more travel friendly than anything Dan Brown created!

-The Louvre is one of my favourite places and it wouldn't be an exaggeration to say it's the most famous, the most spectacular art gallery in the world.
+The Louvre is one of my favourite places in all of Paris.
+And I'm not alone.
+It wouldn't be an exaggeration to say it's the most famous, the most spectacular art gallery in the world.
 But it's so much more than that!
 It's also a museum, a piece of royal history, and a medieval fortress.
-At times, it's been the most crowded place I've ever experienced and I've also been completely alone for several rooms at a time.
+At times, it's been the most crowded place I've ever experienced and I've also been completely alone in several rooms.

 If your trip to Paris includes a visit to the Louvre - and it absolutely should - here are some insider secrets to help you get the most out of your visit.

 While you might not know it at first glance, the Louvre actually has four different entrances.
-There is the main entrance through the famous glass pyramid in the centre of the courtyard.
+The first one is the main entrance through the famous I.M.
+Pei glass pyramid in the centre of the courtyard.
 It's a beautiful site but frantically busy.
+Note that there are two lines here.
+One is for people who have pre-purchased their tickets (good job, you!)
+And the second line?
+It's not to buy tickets.
+It's to get through security in order to buy tickets!
+Yikes!

 Only slightly less busy is the second entrance at Galerie du Carrousel, which takes you through some of the Louvre shops.
+One great reason to make note of the Louve Carrousel entrance despite the busy foot traffic?
 The Carrousel's stone arch is often used as a meeting point for tour groups.
+But if you don't already have your ticket, you'll find the same long, slow lines as the main entrance.

-Far less busy are the entrances at Passage Richelieu (off Rue Rivoli) and the Porte des Lions entrance.
-The Porte des Lions entrance is very quiet and is only open Monday, Thursday, Saturday, and Sunday.
-It also makes for a great rendez-vous point for meeting up with friends and family, as it's easy to find and away from the crowds.
+Last but not least is my personal favourite entrance of the Louvre - the Porte des Lions entrance.
+The Louvre Porte des Lions entrance is very quiet and is only open Monday, Thursday, Saturday, and Sunday.
+It makes for a great rendez-vous point for meeting up with friends and family, as it's easy to find and away from the crowds.
+And a sneaky extra bonus is that it's by the Denon Wing, making it the closest Louvre entrance to the Mona Lisa and other famous treasures.

-While Paris is normally a very safe city, pickpockets are thick as thieves (hmmm.... bad pun?) around the pyramid entrance, inside the Grand Gallery, and around key attractions like the Mona Lisa.
+No matter what Louvre entrance you use, keep in mind that while Paris is normally a very safe city, pickpockets are thick as thieves (hmmm.... bad pun?) around the pyramid entrance, inside the Grand Gallery, and around key attractions like the Mona Lisa.
 Wallets stashed in jacket and jean pockets or in open tote bags are at especially high risk.
 Keep your belongings close and your wits sharp.
+I've been using this anti-theft bag from PacSafe since 2013.

 Secret 2: Your Louvre Visit Might Be Free.

 Seeing the Louvre for free?
 It may be possible!
 The Louvre offers free admission to its permanent collection on the first Sunday of the month from October to March for all visitors.
-On every Friday evening from 6 p.m. to 9:45 p.m., admission to the permanent collections is free for all under-26s regardless of nationality.
+It will be busy but worth it for frugal travelers.
+And on every Friday evening from 6 p.m. to 9:45 p.m., admission to the permanent collections is free for all under-26s regardless of nationality.
+Backpackers, this is for you!

 As well, the following visitors can enjoy free admission year round: - visitors under the age of 18, 18-25 year-old residents of the European Economic Area, teachers of art, art history, and the applied arts, holders of a valid "Pass Education" card (primary and secondary school teachers in French public schools and private schools receiving government subsidies), artists affiliated to the Maison des Artistes (in France) or the AIAP (Association Internationale des Arts Plastiques), unemployed individuals and visitors receiving benefits (proof of entitlement must be dated within the last six months), and disabled visitors and their guest or helper.